 With 2 million+ active installs, UpdraftPlus is one of the most popular and trusted WordPress backup plugins currently on the market.
-The popularity of the plugin is due to its simplicity and wide variety of features, including the ability to restore backups created by other backup plugins, such as BackupWordPress.
+The popularity of the plugin is due to its simplicity and wide variety of features, including the ability to easily backup a WordPress site and restore backups created by other backup plugins, such as BackupWordPress.

 However, unlike UpdraftPlus, BackupWordPress does not give the user an automatic restore option.
 This mean BackupWordPress users are forced to restore their sites manually by uploading all your files and folders via FTP and importing the database using phpMyAdmin.
 This task can be painstakingly dull and complicated, even for someone with developer experience.

 Fortunately, there is a great solution to help users restore their BackupWordPress backups using UpdraftPlus Premium.
 Please be aware that you can use the UpdraftPlus free version do a basic restore but if you want to restore from a BackupWordpress backup, this feature is only available with the UpdraftPlus Premium plugin.

 Note: The Premium version of UpdraftPlus has many other useful features, which you can read about here.

 Once you have installed and activated the UpdraftPlus Premium plugin, it is a relatively straightforward process to use one of the two methods to add and run your BackupWordPress backups to UpdraftPlus.

 - The first step is to find the backup files.
 BackupWordPress plugin creates a directory with prefix